Lyna Perez Busts Out Of Tiny Bra In ‘Lara Croft’ Instagram Update

 Lyna has 3.8 million Instagram followers.
 Her figure-flaunting outfits and risqué selfies are performing well – particularly given that the platform is overflowing with rising models doing similar.
 With Lyna, however, there’s always an edge on the competition.
 Witty captions frequently see Lyna play on words.
 She took Coachella and made it into a “Hoechella” video.
 The above post been viewed over 600,000 times.
 Similarly witty captions are seen throughout Perez’s feed.

-Lyna’s Instagram is followed by Cardi B. Fellow models, Eriana Blanco, and Sveta Bilyalova also follow Perez.
-Lyna herself follows Kylie Jenner, Kim and Kourtney Kardashian, plus Emily Ratajkowski.
+Lyna’s Instagram is followed by Cardi B. Fellow models Eriana Blanco and Sveta Bilyalova also follow Perez.
+Lyna herself follows Kylie Jenner, Kim and Kourtney Kardashian, and Emily Ratajkowski.